 This is the game-changer.
 When that employee gets her vaccine, the system doesn't just file a claim.
 It triggers two immediate wealth-building actions:

 Suddenly, prevention has tangible forward value.
-The health decision is directly, and instantly, linked to financial well-being.
+The health decision is directly, instantly linked to financial well-being.
+WellthCare, the first Health-to-Wealth Benefit System, delivers this connection with no new employer out-of-pocket cost, using tax efficiencies to reward prevention and reduce claims over time.

 3. Actionable Intelligence for Leadership